Narvdeshwar/NodeJS/mongodb.md

     }
 })
 /**
- * For deleting data we DELETE method
+ * For deleting data we use DELETE method
  */

 app.delete('/delete/:id',async(req,res)=>{